Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

     for French) instead of a regional variant (e.g. `fr_FR` for French (France), `fr_CA` for French (Canada), or `fr_DZ` for French (Algeria)).

-    Godot has a huge amount of content to translate, so duplicating the work for regional variants should only be done if the language variations are significant enough.
+    Pandemonium has a huge amount of content to translate, so duplicating the work for regional variants should only be done if the language variations are significant enough.
 Additionally, if a translation is done with for a regional variant, it will only be available automatically for users located